-When the sun dips below the horizon while out on the water, familiar surroundings and landmarks disappear and lights of varying intensities and meanings take their place.
+When the sun dips below the horizon while out on the water, familiar surroundings and landmarks disappear, making boating a challenge.
 Accurate navigation, lower speeds, eagle-eye lookouts, and safety precautions become much more critical while nighttime boating.
-GPS units, chartplotters, radar, thermal/night-vision scopes, and spotlights enhance safety, but nothing replaces the human component when boating at night.
+GPS units, chartplotters, radar, thermal/night-vision scopes, and spotlights enhance safety, but nothing replaces the human component of attentiveness when boating at night.

 No matter what high-tech navigation equipment is on board, the first rule of night boating is to slow down.
 Floating objects, like crab pot markers, flotsam, or fixed objects and unlit navigation aids are often hidden until they are very close; running into them can cause severe boat damage or personal injury.
 At an unsafe speed, the ability to maneuver quickly around these objects or other vessels can become dangerous.

 Boaters should know the navigation (running) light requirements for their vessel.
-Federal law requires that vessels of any size, including rowboats or dinghies, display one or a combination of red, green, white, or yellow lights, which indicate vessel length, as well as purpose and direction of travel.
+Federal law requires that vessels of any size, including rowboats or dinghies, display red, green, white, or yellow lights.
+These lights indicate vessel length and purpose, and direction of travel.
 Also, the flashing characteristics of lights affixed to navigational aids, such as channel markers or buoys, should be reviewed.

-For a complete explanation, read the Boaters Guide to Federal Requirements for Recreational Boats available online or from the Coast Guard Auxiliary or Power Squadron.
+Read the Boaters Guide to Federal Requirements for Recreational Boats available online or from the Coast Guard Auxiliary or Power Squadron for a complete explanation.
 Also, every state has boater guides that detail state-specific requirements; many are available online or from the Coast Guard Auxiliary or Power Squadron.
 Some basic requirements are highlighted below.

 - Navigation lights must be illuminated while underway between sunset and sunrise and during periods of restricted visibility, such as rain, fog, snowstorms, etc.

-- For most recreational vessels, only the white anchor light is illuminated while anchored or moored; running (red and green) lights are extinguished.
+- Only the white anchor light is illuminated for most recreational vessels while anchored or moored; running (red and green) lights are extinguished.
 NOTE: Helm navigation light switches are configured so that only the anchor light can be illuminated when anchored or moored.

 - At all times (day and night), boats are to be operated at reasonable and prudent speeds appropriate to the weather, sea state, and traffic conditions to avoid collisions with underway vessels, bridges, docks, and anchored boats.

-- Boats are prohibited from towing skiers from one hour after sunset until one hour before sunrise.
+- Boats are prohibited from towing riders from one hour after sunset until one hour before sunrise.

 - The operator is responsible for ensuring the proper display of navigation lights.